Yerevan: Ancient Kingdom of Armenia

-Armenia became a Christian nation in the early 4th century, during the reign of the Arsacid king Tiridates III.
+Armenia became a Christian nation in the early 4th century AD, during the reign of the Arsacid king Tiridates III.

 Sasanian and Roman periods

 Following the partition of Armenia by the Byzantine and Sasanian empires in 387 and in 428, Erebuni and the entire territory of Eastern Armenia came under the rule of Sasanian Persia.
 The Armenian territories formed the province of Persian Armenia within the Sasanian Empire.

 Due to the diminished role of Erebuni, as well as the absence of proper historical data, much of the city's history under the Sasanian rule is unknown.

-In 587 during the reign of emperor Maurice, Yerevan and much of Armenia came under Roman administration after the Romans defeated the Sassanid Persian Empire at the battle of the Blarathon.
+In 587, during the reign of emperor Maurice, Yerevan and much of Armenia came under Roman administration after the Romans defeated the Sassanid Persian Empire at the battle of the Blarathon.
 Soon after, Katoghike Tsiranavor Church in Avan was built between 595 and 602.
 Despite being partly damaged during the 1679 earthquake), it is the oldest surviving church within modern Yerevan city limits.

 The province of Persian Armenia (also known as Persarmenia) lasted until 646, when the province was dissolved with the Muslim conquest of Persia.